ctm/mb2-doc/src/series/2022/wsop-style.md

 ## Prize for first place

-Craft Poker Co. sendt a physical prize to the winner of each tournament in the series[^1].
+Craft Poker Co. sent a physical prize to the winner of each tournament in the series[^1].
 The prize will be an [Engraved Rectangular Glass Paperweight](https://www.trophies2go.com/engraved-rettangolo-glass-paperweight.html)